orcasound/ambient-sound-analysis/README.md

 #### Generating a PSD into a Parquet File

-Using the generate_parquet_file function, we can process the raw data from the S3 source and save the resulting PSDs in parquet files.
+Using the `generate_parquet_file` function, we can process the raw data from the S3 source and save the resulting PSDs in parquet files.
 This function requires a date range in the form of a datetime object, and can use down to the minute granularity (in UTC).
 There are two parquet files generated, the PSD and the broadband view, and the function returns the paths to each.

-The generate_parquet_file function calls upon generate_psds, which loads the .ts files from S3 and converts them to the desired PSDs.
+The generate_parquet_file function calls upon `generate_psds`, which loads the `.ts` files from S3 and converts them to the desired PSDs.

 ```python
 #Example: Using pipeline object specified above, we generate the parquet files for 12pm - 1pm UTC